-Amazon spent the last 25 years building Amazon.com.
-It now serves over 300 million active customers a wide selection of goods at competitive prices.
+Amazon spent the past 30 years building Amazon.com.
+It now serves over 300 million active customers with a wide selection of goods at competitive prices.
 You may be one of them.

 But different customers have different needs.